 - The cost of living is lower than in Europe.
 Investing in Cape Verde today means finding attractive and exclusive offers.
 The market is growing for 15 years and tourism contributes greatly to the revaluation of real estate, commercial properties, commercial and industrial activities.

 - The costs of buying and selling a property are very low (less than 7% in total) as well as maintenance costs.
 Purchase rates are still affordable and will increase from year to year.

-– You can trust local banks for mortgages or carry your mortgage in Cape Verde.
-So how is it possible to transfer the pension here, with great tax reduction.
+- You can trust local banks for mortgages or carry your mortgage in Cape Verde.
+So it is possible to transfer the pension here, with great tax reduction.
 Interest rates are lower than the European average.

-– The cost of labor is very low, just like wages.
+- The cost of labour is very low, just like wages.
 Depending on the opportunity you are looking for, an employee can cost you approximately 10-15% more than his salary.